 Please send any comments or offers of support to: email@example.com

-A stuck parent is a parent who, after moving abroad followed by a relationship breakdown, is unable to return to their home country with their children or is forced to be separated from them because they are unable to remain in that country together.
+A stuck parent is a parent who is unable to return to live in their home country with their children.